keenetic/keenetic-sdk/README.md

 Write down the version of KeeneticOS (e.g. '3.07.A.1.0-1').

 ## Step 2.
-Set up environment
+Set up your environment

-You need 64-bit Debian-based Linux distribution.
+You need the 64-bit Debian-based Linux distribution.
-We recommend to use lastest long-term support (LTS) version of Ubuntu (https://ubuntu.com/download).
+We recommend to use the latest long-term support (LTS) version of Ubuntu (https://ubuntu.com/download).

 	# apt install bc build-essential curl file git libjson-perl libhtml-parser-perl